13 holiday hikers rescued from snowy Tokyo mountain

-Thirteen holiday hikers, reportedly including Chinese citizens, have been rescued after getting trapped overnight on a snowy Tokyo mountain trail.
+Thirteen holiday hikers, including Chinese citizens, were rescued Thursday after getting trapped overnight by a late-season snowfall on a Tokyo mountain trail.

-They spent the night on one of the mountains in the Okutama region, Tokyo's popular hiking area.
-The group included teens and people in their 40s.

-Tokyo police and disaster officials said Thursday that seven of them who couldn't walk were airlifted.
-Six others hiked down escorted by rescue workers.
+Seven who were unable to descend on their own were airlifted off the mountain, Tokyo police and disaster officials said.
+Japanese television showed some being taken up to helicopters hovering above the snow-covered woods.

 Never miss a local story.